sergemazille/reveal-basis/README.md

 An eventual closing element needs to have the `.dismiss` class and to be inside the `.above` element.
 It can only be triggered with a 'click' event.

 #### Options
-- '.no-overlay'
+- '.--no-overlay'

 By default, triggering an `.above` element will also trigger the page's `#overlay` element.
 This behaviour can been changed by adding a `.--no-overlay` class on the `.above` element.

-- '.is-locked'
+- '.--lock-overlay'

 The `.above` element is dismissed when the page's `#overlay` is clicked.
-To change this behaviour, just add a `.is-locked` class on the `.above` element.
+To change this behaviour, just add a `.--lock-overlay` class on the `.above` element.

 Let's see some 'core' examples (just wait for the 'modifier' section for funnier stuff):
 #### Trigger an `.above` with a button, through a `[data-target]` attribute